tno-terminology-design/tev2-specifications/docs/terms/mrg-importer.md

 ---
 # Docusaurus header
-id: mrg-importer
+id: mrg-import
 # TEv2 Curated Text Header
-term: mrg-importer
+term: mrg-import
 termType: concept
 isa:
-bodyFile: /spec-tools/13-mrg-importer.md
+bodyFile: /spec-tools/13-mrg-import.md
 glossaryTerm: MRG Importer
 glossaryText: "is a tool in the [TEv2](@) toolbox that is run within a particular [scope](@) for the purpose of obtaining [MRGs](@) from other [scopes](@), as specified in the [scope's](@) [SAF](@), and putting them in the [scope's](@) [glossarydir](@)."
 synonymOf:
 grouptags: glossary-entries, terminology-management-tools
-formPhrases: mrg-importer, mrg-import-tool
+formPhrases: mrg-import, mrg-import-tool
 # Curation status
 status: proposed
 created: 2023-07-31